The White and Black Ekuru!

-I’m really surprised nobody has written about the black ekuru; made me start thinking its scarce but not really, it’s even more common than the White where i come from.
-So, I think I got a first!!!!! (dancing!) kk..
+I’m really surprised nobody has written about the black ekuru; made me start thinking its scarce.

-16years later, was in the market to buy my normal appetizer ingredients when I encounter it again; this time, I decided, I’m going to write about it!
+16years later, I was in the market to buy ingredients for shawarma when I encountered it again; this time, I decided, I’m going to write about it!

 Ekuru (white moimoi)